From Clumps to Sheets: Geometry Controls the Temperature PDF of Multi-Phase Gas: Introduction

 The temperature distribution of multiphase gas is central to several astrophysical environments.
 In the ISM, gas spans many orders of magnitude in temperature and density while remaining in rough pressure equilibrium \citep{mckee77, cox05}; the neutral medium is dominated by the CNM and WNM at $T \sim 50$ K and $T \sim 7000$ K, respectively \citep{Wolfire1995, Draine:2011, murray18, McClure-Griffiths2023}, and 21-SPONGE observations suggest that a substantial fraction of H~I resides at thermally unstable temperatures \citep{murray15-SPONGE, murray18, koley19}, presumably because turbulence mixes gas across phase boundaries \citep{elmegreen04, heiles03, Saury:2014}.
 In the CGM, a hot volume-filling phase at $T \sim 10^6$ K coexists with cool cloudlets at $T \sim 10^4$ K \citep{tumlinson17, FGOH23}; shear-driven turbulence generates radiative mixing layers that are central to models of cold-gas survival and intermediate-temperature emission and absorption, and may help explain the large O\textsc{vi} reservoir inferred from \textit{COS} observations \citep{Tumlinson2013, werk14, prochaska17, mcquinn18}.
 Similar issues arise in jellyfish tails, cluster filaments, and stellar or AGN outflows \citep{moretti18, sun22, sparks09, donahue00}: in all cases, the abundance of intermediate-temperature gas is both physically informative and observationally consequential.

 A common approach towards tackling the problem of multi-phase turbulence involves running controlled 3D hydrodynamic simulations.
-One classic simulation setup zooms into the interface between the hot ad cold gas phases and studies the plane-parallel turbulent radiative mixing layers that form due to Kelvin-Helmholtz instability \citep{kwak10,ji19, fielding20, tan21, zhao23,sharma25}.
+One classic simulation setup zooms into the interface between the hot and cold gas phases and studies the plane-parallel turbulent radiative mixing layers that form due to Kelvin-Helmholtz instability \citep{kwak10,ji19, fielding20, tan21, zhao23,sharma25}.
 The assumption is that mixing layer widths are much smaller than other lengthscales such as clump size, so the restriction to planar geometry is valid.
 A key insight from these simulations is that the relative strength of cooling, heating, and turbulence in a multiphase turbulent medium can be captured by a single dimensionless parameter: the \Da number \citep{damkohler40,tan21},

 Here, $t_{\rm mix} = \left.
 L \right/ v_{\rm turb}$ is the mixing or eddy turnover timescale, and $t_{\rm cool}(T_{\rm mix})$ is a characteristic cooling time typically evaluated at the geometric mean temperature of the thermally stable phases participating in the mixing \citep{begelman90,gronke18}.
 Mixing layer simulations show that the \Da number divides a turbulent medium into two regimes \citep{tan21}.
-When ${\rm Da} \gg 1$, net cooling wins over turbulent mixing and gas settles into the thermally stable phases with sharp boundaries.
-When ${\rm Da} \lesssim 1$, turbulent mixing dominates and produces abundant intermediate temperature, thermally unstable gas.
+When ${\rm Da} \gg 1$, net cooling wins over turbulent mixing and gas settles into the thermally stable phases connected by a thin, grid-scale interface.
+When ${\rm Da} \lesssim 1$, turbulent mixing dominates and produces abundant intermediate temperature, thermally unstable gas, resulting in a thick, blurry interface region.
 Cold gas grows in the former case but gets destroyed via mixing in the latter case.
-Turbulent mixing layer simulations have been helpful in understanding cold gas survival in the CGM \citep{gronke18, gronke20-cloud, chen23_molecules_MNRAS} and predicting emission features originating from intermediate temperature gas residing in the mixing layers \citep{tan21-lines, chen23, chen25}.
+Turbulent mixing layer simulations have been helpful in understanding cold gas survival in the CGM \citep{gronke18, gronke20-cloud, chen23_molecules_MNRAS} and predicting emission features originating from intermediate temperature gas residing in the mixing layers \citep{tan21-lines, chen23, chenpeng26}.